-Next, add some complementing veggies to the pot to add a little added flavor to the beans.
+Next, add the salt and some complementing veggies to the pot to add a little added flavor to the beans.
 I add half of a peeled yellow onion, a large peeled, smashed garlic clove, and a whole dried pepper (my favorite is smoky chipotle).
 Surprisingly the dried pepper doesn’t add any spiciness, just a little more flavor and in the case of the dried smoky chipotle, a little smokiness.
 Feel free to add what you most like in flavoring – it could be black peppercorns and a bay leaf.
 But note, I don’t cut things up too small or use herbs like fresh thyme that will fall apart as I want to be able to easily remove them when the beans are done.
 If you want to add some herbs, just enclosed them in some cheesecloth and add the bundle.
 That way you can easily remove the herbs at the end.

 Step 3: Simmer the chickpeas until tender.